Cystic fibrosis: Antibiotic adjuvant therapy

-Other medication

-Aerosolized medications that help loosen secretions include dornase alfa and hypertonic saline.
-Dornase is a recombinant human deoxyribonuclease, which breaks down DNA in the sputum, thus decreasing its viscosity.
-Dornase alpha improves lung function and probably decreases the risk of exacerbations but there is insufficient evidence to know if it is more or less effective than other similar medications.
-Dornase alpha may improve lung function; however, there is no strong evidence that it is better than other hyperosmolar therapies.

-Denufosol, an investigational drug, opens an alternative chloride channel, helping to liquefy mucus.
-Whether inhaled corticosteroids are useful is unclear, but stopping inhaled corticosteroid therapy is safe.
-There is weak evidence that corticosteroid treatment may cause harm by interfering with growth.
-Pneumococcal vaccination has not been studied as of 2014.
-As of 2014, there is no clear evidence from randomized controlled trials that the influenza vaccine is beneficial for people with cystic fibrosis.
+CFTR modulators

+CFTR modulators are medications taken by mouth that target defects in the CFTR protein rather than only treating the downstream symptoms of cystic fibrosis.
+Eligibility for CFTR modulator therapy depends on a person's CFTR genotype, because individual modulators are effective only for specific CFTR variants.
+As of 2024, approximately 90% of patients have variants that respond to an available CFTR modulator.

-Ivacaftor is a medication taken by mouth for the treatment of CF due to several specific mutations responsive to ivacaftor-induced CFTR protein enhancement.
-It improves lung function by about 10%; however, as of 2014 it is expensive.
+Ivacaftor is a modulator first approved in 2012 for the treatment of CF due to several specific mutations responsive to ivacaftor-induced CFTR protein enhancement.
+It is a CFTR potentiator, meaning that it improves the function of CFTR protein present at the cell surface.
+Ivacaftor targets the pathogenic variant G551D (present in approximately 5% of CF patients) and improves lung function by about 10%.
 The first year it was on the market, the list price was over $300,000 per year in the United States.
 In July 2015, the U.S. Food and Drug Administration approved lumacaftor/ivacaftor.
-In 2018, the FDA approved the combination ivacaftor/tezacaftor; the manufacturer announced a list price of $292,000 per year.
-Tezacaftor helps move the CFTR protein to the correct position on the cell surface, and is designed to treat people with the F508del mutation.
+Whereas ivacaftor is a CFTR potentiator, lumacaftor is a CFTR corrector, which improves processing and trafficking of misfolded CFTR protein to the cell surface.
+In 2018, the FDA approved the combination drug ivacaftor/tezacaftor; the manufacturer announced a list price of $292,000 per year.
+Tezacaftor helps move the CFTR protein to the correct position on the cell surface, and is designed to treat people with the F508del mutation (present in approximately 90% of CF patients).